DS3Lab/cognival/README.md

 There are two main ways to run the scripts:

-1. By using script.py arguments can be direclty passed to run the model.
+1. If using ``script.py`` arguments can be direclty passed to run the model.
  In case no arguments are passed, a command line interface will start and ask for the necessary inputs.
 These are:
 - word embedding
 - cognitive data